aliemre1990/gulp-typescript/README.md

 ## rootModuleFileName
 File name used in root module files.

-## validMarkupExtensions
-Extensions used in markup files.
-Defaults to ['.html'].

 ## contentExpression
 Expression used in layout modules for module content placemenet.
 Must be html unescaped expression.
 For example if your content expression is 'content' then you should place {{{content}}} on where you want your module content to be placed.